anubh-avbist/Image-Processing/README.md

 ```

 ## Project Structure
 The CLI is built using argparse in the impro.py file.
 The image effects are all applied with PyGame Surfaces, and can be found in the effects folder.
-The effect.py file contains the Abstract Base Class for building the image effects/filters to add to the project.
+The effect.py file contains the Abstract Base Class for building the image effects/filters that can be added to the project.

 ### Creating Your Own Effect/Filter
 1. Create a python script, my_effect.py, including a class that inherits from Effect abstract base class.